Innovative Mobile-based Learning Program during the COVID-19 Pandemic

 - We created a program made up of “learning nuggets” that were sent as text messages that went out three times a day: 7am, 11am and 3pm.
 Each nugget required participants to click through text, respond to invitations to engage, and share personal reflections.
 All data was collected and offered to managers in real time.

 - The program could be completed in the comfort of their own home in a way that worked for them.

-- The nuggets offered the content in small bite-size pieces and a diversity of activities were offered including, videos, podcasts, graphic images, and written text.
+- The nuggets offered the content in small bite-size pieces and a diversity of activities were offered including, videos, audio clips, graphic images, and written text.
 The learning was further enhanced by weekly virtual team gatherings, 1-1 phone calls with a supervisor, and real-life application in their own home.

-- Personal stories in the form of videos and podcasts from staff, managers and satisfied clients were offered as real-life applications weekly.
+- Personal stories in the form of videos and audio clips from staff, managers and satisfied clients were offered as real-life applications weekly.
 This deepened peer connections, invited multiple voices and celebrated great work being done.

 - Humor was used throughout and was collaborative and fun: we requested humor from the participants in the form of jokes, pictures and stories (considering the “strange times”), and then shared these in the learning program.
 This was another way for everyone to see each other in new and different ways during a time of isolation and was appreciated by all.